kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  SECTION QUIZ - MIGRATIONS & EXTENSIONS
 # DEPLOYMENT & MANAGEMENT
 ##  [Refresher] CloudFormation Refresher (10:55)
+CFN let's me create infratructure in AWS in a consistent way and repeatable way, using templates for Creation/Update or Deletion, in YAML or JSON<p>
+CFN creates Physical Resources from the Logical Resources of the template<p>

 Importing Stacks and not hardcoding ARN ensures a deletion of an imported stack does not leave the stack orphan.
 Prefer it over hardcoded ARN<p>
 cfn-init (try to reach specific end states - unlike bootstrap that runs script)<p>
 cfn-signal can provide accurately if the creation has indeed been completed<p>